Puncak Jaya

-Puncak Jaya (/id/; literally "Victorious Peak", Amungme: Nemangkawi Ninggok) or Carstensz Pyramid (/ˈkɑrstəns/, Piramida Carstensz, Carstenszpiramide) on the island of New Guinea, with an elevation of 4884 m, is the highest mountain peak of an island on Earth, and the highest peak in Indonesia and within Oceania.
+Puncak Jaya (/id/; literally 'Victorious Peak', Nemangkawi Ninggok) or Carstensz Pyramid (/ˈkɑrstəns/, Piramida Carstensz, Carstenszpiramide) on the island of New Guinea, with an elevation of 4884 m, is the highest mountain peak of an island on Earth, and the highest peak in Indonesia and within Oceania.
 The mountain is located in the Sudirman Range of the highlands of Mimika Regency, Central Papua, Indonesia.
 Puncak Jaya is ranked 5th in the world by topographic isolation.

 When regarding New Guinea as part of the Australian continent in a biogeographical sense, Puncak Jaya can be considered the highest peak in all of Oceania, with its elevation exceeding those of the highest peaks in the nearby nations of Papua New Guinea (Mount Wilhelm), New Zealand (Aoraki / Mount Cook) and Australia (Mount Kosciuszko).
 Puncak Jaya is therefore often listed as one of the Seven Summits.
 However, since Puncak Jaya is in Western New Guinea, an area administered by Indonesia and therefore geopolitically part of Southeast Asia, the peak can also be considered the 8th highest mountain in this region, after Hkakabo Razi and six others in Kachin State, Myanmar.

 The massive, open cut Grasberg gold and copper mine, the world's second-largest gold mine, is 4 km west of Puncak Jaya.

 Other summits are East Carstensz Peak (4808 m), Sumantri (4870 m) and Ngga Pulu (4863 m).
 Other names include Nemangkawi in the Amungkal language, Carstensz Toppen and Gunung Soekarno.
 It is also the highest point between the Himalayas and the Andes.